zohaibus/context-protocol/README.md

 ---

 A sovereign-first workflow for thinking with LLMs.
 No agents, no vector databases, no vendor lock-in.
-Just text files and a protocol for human-in-the-loop cognition.
+Just text files and a protocol for human decision-making.

 ---